 Everyone has a vocation

 Every person has a vocation: a calling or mission in life for which they are distinctly suited.
-Realizing our vocation requires a spirit of seeking and an openness to discover who we are, what gifts we bring, and how God intends for us to share those gifts with the world around us.
+Realizing your religious vocation requires a spirit of seeking.
+You must remain open to discover who you are, what gifts you bring, and how God intends for you to share those gifts with the world around you.

 As Sisters of the Holy Cross, we respond to God’s call to participate in the mission of Jesus, whose life serves as witness to God’s love for all creation.
 We embrace as our core values faith, compassion, prayer and community, which shape and equip us to discern and respond to the world’s needs.
 We minister in education, health care, justice work, and many other areas.
 In our work, and in all relationships, we strive to embody a compassion that reveals and bears the hope that is Jesus Christ.